kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-3/index.md

 You're reading the next part of [**IPTV Reverse-Engineering - Part 2**](../part-2/).

-This time, however, I'm writing this post as I'm making various attempts to break into the device.
+This time, however, I was writing this post along with making various attempts to break into the device.
 The last part ended on having the "adapter PCB" designed and printed, ready for etching with the toner transfer method.

 --8<-- "../disclaimer.md"

 ## Testing the adapter PCB

-I don't have any photos of the etching and soldering process, but I can show the finished product:
+I didn't take any photos of the etching and soldering process, but at least you'll get to see the finished product:

 ![NAND adapter - PCB with soldered wires](adapter.jpg)

-The PCB is attached to the STB with 3 screws in its original mounting holes.
-The NAND chip is on the left side, soldered to the adapter.
+The PCB was attached to the STB with 3 screws in its original mounting holes.
+The NAND chip was on the left side, soldered to the adapter.
 The right side shows wires going from the adapter to the STB's board, right where the NAND would normally reside.
-There is also a Raspberry Pi Pico mounted on top.
+There was also a Raspberry Pi Pico mounted on top.

-It's not pretty - in fact, it looks horrible.
+*It wasn't pretty* - in fact, it looked horrible.
 But I don't care, I only need it to work.

-In the process of soldering the two boards together, I ripped off 3 of the BGA NAND's pads.
-As you'd expect, these are critical signal connections, not just some extra Vcc lines...
+In the process of soldering the two boards together, I **ripped off 3 of the BGA NAND's pads** on the original PCB.
+As you'd expect, these were critical signal connections, not just some extra Vcc lines...
 Thankfully, I managed to scrape off a little bit of the tiny traces on the PCB and install some (even thinner) wires.
-Testing for continuity with my multimeter confirmed that the bodge wires are indeed soldered properly! *(although still hanging by a thread)*
+Testing for continuity with my multimeter confirmed that the bodge wires were indeed soldered properly! *(although still hanging by a thread)*

 ![](adapter-bodge.jpg)

-I am eager to test it out, see if the device boots up.
-But first, I will remove the black jumper connector - I have to make sure the NAND<->Pico connection still works fine.
+I was eager to test it out, see if the device boots up.
+But first, I removed the black jumper connector - I needed to make sure the `NAND<->Pico` connection still worked fine.
 I connected the Pico to my computer and fired up the dumping software, that I used in 2023.
-Fortunately, it still reads data just fine, which means the cable connections are good.
+Fortunately, it **still read data just fine**, which proved the cable connections were good.

-That means it's time for the moment of truth - booting up the STB from NAND, nearly a year after desoldering it from the PCB.
-So, I removed the Pi Pico, connected 3.3V power to the NAND and then 12V to the STB's power jack...
+That meant it was time for the moment of truth - booting up the STB from NAND, nearly a year after desoldering it from the PCB.
+I removed the Pi Pico, connected 3.3V power to the NAND, then 12V to the STB's power jack, and...

 ![](bootup.jpg)

-**It works.** It boots up as if nothing ever happened.
-That means I can read AND write to the flash chip and boot the STB to see what happens - a perfect hacking setup (or is it?).
+**It worked.** It booted up as if nothing ever happened.
+That meant I could read AND write to the flash chip and boot the STB to see what happens - a perfect hacking setup (or is it?).

 ## Acquiring a good firmware dump

-Knowing the device still boots up, I have to prepare the NAND writing software.
-But first, since the dumps were not 100% reliable (a couple of bits reading out incorrectly), I made like 20 dumps of the flash.
+Knowing the device could still boot up, I had to prepare the NAND writing software.
+But first, since the dumps were not 100% reliable (a couple of bits were reading out incorrectly), I made like 20 dumps of the flash.
 Each of them was slightly different - I couldn't work out how to improve the reliability.

-With a simple Python script I am able to combine all the dumps to get a valid one (setting each "flipped" bit to the most frequently observed value).
-Even though I can't possibly catch all bit read errors, it should be fine - after all, ECC will correct most bad readouts by the MStar chip - even if it's not due to interference, but an incorrect value being actually stored on the NAND.
+With a simple Python script, I was able to combine all the dumps to get a valid one (setting each "flipped" bit to the most frequently observed value).
+Even though I couldn't possibly catch all bit read errors, it shouldn't be a problem - after all, ECC in the MStar chip will correct most bad readouts - even if it's not due to interference, but an incorrect value actually being stored on the NAND.

 ---

-From the NAND dumps I made, I can (roughly) determine the layout of the flash.
-This is an updated partition layout from the one I initially created in 2023.
+From the NAND dumps I made, I could (roughly) determine the layout of the flash.
+Here is an updated partition layout from the one I initially created in 2023.

 Name     | Offset     | Info
 ---------|------------|------------------------------------------